-The table below identifies the key strategic measures to be achieved by Petroc from 2021 - 2025.
+The table below identifies the key strategic measures to be achieved by Petroc from 2020 - 2025.
 These strategic measures have been informed by the gaps in performance identified in the assessment of performance.
-The source of this evidence is the OfS dataset and college data.
+The source of this evidence is the OfS dataset and Petroc's internal data.